 - Lowest popularity: 1963 (#34 rank)

-- Today's rank: #127 (3,059 babies born)
+- Popularity in 2018: #127 (3,059 babies born)

 The name George is Greek for “farmer or earth-worker,” and it rose to popularity in the 18th century, beginning with the first King George’s rise to the throne of England.
 George Washington brought the name West, and it reached peak popularity from 1946 to 48 in part because of the death of WWII hero Gen. George S. Patton in 1945.
 Additionally, the loss of George Herman “Babe” Ruth in 1948 also made the name famous.